 • RUN_STARTED means the agent started processing the request.

-• TEXT_MESSAGE_START / TEXT_MESSAGE_CONTENT / TEXT_MESSAGE_END together send the agent’s textual response to the AWP pipeline.
+• TEXT_MESSAGE_START / TEXT_MESSAGE_CONTENT / TEXT_MESSAGE_END together send the agent’s textual response to the AG-UI pipeline.

 • RUN_FINISHED means this run is over.